vertigis/vertigis-web-samples/README.md

 ### Running the Samples Viewer Locally

-To run the samples viewer, first build all of the sample projects by running `yarn build:samples` in the root of this project, followed by running `yarn start` to start the viewer.
+To run the samples viewer, you must first build all of the sample projects by running `yarn build:samples` in the root of this project, followed by running `yarn start` to start the viewer.

 ## Documentation